All Episodes

 So I could only surmise that there was just no love lost there.

-Uh Colin Powell's chief of staff at this Yeah, it's right, Lawrence Wilkerson.
+I forget this guy's name, but Lawrence somebody, Colin Powell's chief of staff at this, yeah, that's right, Lawrence Wilkerson.

-This guy, some of the things he said about the Bush administration, this Colin Powell's chief of staff.
+This guy, some of the things he said about the Bush administration, this is Colin Powell's chief of staff.

-Rival what you would read on the kook fringe left wing blogosphere out there.
+Rival what you would read on the kook fringe left-wing blogosphere out there.

-Uh I think I think Armitage and Powell both disagreed with the whole of war Iraq war policy and and uh and plan uh and I just think there was a lot of friction there.
+John, so I know Armitage, I think Armitage and Powell both disagreed with the whole Iraq war policy and plan.

 I'll get your comment after the break.

-Bourging light through times of trouble, confusion, murkiness, tumult, chaos, despair, out of control, poison ivy.
+Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, out of control, poison ivy, and yes, even the good times.

-Back now to John of Fort Lauderdale.
+Back now to John and Fort Lauderdale.

 You're making it hard.